Sun Fast 3200

-The Sun Fast 3200 is a French sailboat that was designed by Daniel Andrieu as a racer-cruiser and first built in 2008.
+The Sun Fast 3200 is a French sailboat that was designed by Daniel Andrieu as a racer-cruiser and was first built in 2008.
 The nomenclature indicates a waterline length of 32.00 ft.

 The Sun Fast 3200 is part of the Sun Fast sailboat range and was named 2008 - European Yacht of the Year: L < 10m.

 It was replaced in production by the Sun Fast 3300 in 2019.

 Production

 The design was built by Jeanneau in France, from 2008 to 2019, but it is now out of production.

 The boat was originally conceived as a limited production design for the Transquadra, a single or double-handed transatlantic race for sailors over 40 years of age.
 Production was initially intended for 15 to 20 boats, but the design found commercial success and over 150 had been built by 2015.
 Matthew Sheahan described it in Yachting World, "although loosely termed a racer, the category didn't fully describe what the Jeanneau Sun Fast 3200 was about.
 It became the sailing equivalent of the motor industry’s crossover category, a term to describe the growing range of suburban 4x4s – a multi-purpose racer."